gophergala2016/rex/README.md

 ###Collaboration and Productivity

-Probably the most widely known LAN discovery based collaboration and productivity tool is Google's Chromecast (Google Cast technology in general).
+Probably the most widely known collaboration product to make use of local-only discovery is Google's Chromecast (Google Cast technology in general).
 Using local network discovery devices can send streaming requests to Chromecast devices on the same network.
 REx is heavily inspired by this architecture and could be used to emulate the Chromecast's functionality.